Proration Schedules

 - prevent waste of the state's natural resources,

-- to prevent pollution, and
+- prevent pollution, and

 The division accomplishes these goals by permitting and reporting requirements; by field inspections, testing programs and monitoring industry activities in the field; and through programs to remediate abandoned wells and sites through the use of fees and taxes paid by industry.